qdm12/ddns-updater/README.md

     - [http://localhost:8000](http://localhost:8000) is the main UI list
     - [http://localhost:8000/update](http://localhost:8000/update) is to force the update of your domains

+### Host firewall

-For additional firewall purposes, this container needs the following ports:
+This container needs the following ports:

 - TCP 443 outbound
 - UDP 53 outbound
-- TCP 8000 inbound (or other) for the WebUI
+- TCP 80 inbound (or other) for the WebUI

 ## Domain set up